Chengam Assembly constituency

 Chengam is a state assembly constituency in Tiruvannamalai district in Tamil Nadu, India.
 Its State Assembly Constituency number is 62.
 The seat is reserved for candidates from the Scheduled Castes and comprises a portion of Chengam taluk.
-It is a part of the Tiruvannamalai constituency for national elections to the Parliament of India.
+It is a part of Tiruvannamalai Lok Sabha constituency for national elections to the Parliament of India.
 It is one of the 234 State Legislative Assembly Constituencies in Tamil Nadu, in India.